 - a.
 Integrate new development sympathetically with its surroundings - b.
 Enhance the setting of new buildings - c.
 Create a high-quality environment in which to live and work - d.
 Provide minimum hard standing, water penetrable if possible, just sufficient for access and immediate use close to the building.
 (See policy HD6).

-Developers will be required to submit a landscape scheme to accompany all development proposals, particularly those in sensitive locations.
+Developers will be Where required to a submit a landscape scheme will to accompany all development proposals. particularly those in sensitive locations.